mwanjajoel/humanpass/README.md

-# Passgen
+# HumanPass

-**Passgen** is a Python package designed to generate secure, customizable passwords suitable for various applications.
+**HumanPass** is a Python package designed to generate secure, customizable passwords suitable for various applications.

 ## Features